Dwight Peck's low-res photos

 The front of the farm overlooking Lake Geneva (Lac Léman), human habitation on the right, animals' on the left.

-Homey front porch, a fine day in January 2002, shutters uncharacteristically open in wintertime.
+Homey front porch, a fine day in January 2002

 13 December 2009